 WHO CAN APPLY

 We offer two age-specific camps: juniors (ages 11 to 14) and seniors (ages 15 to 18).
 Curriculum for the camps are tailored to meet the needs of each age group, aimed to engage and incite interest in wildlife research.
 Camp space is limited to 16 campers where campers are admitted on a first-come-first-serve basis.

 **We ask that all campers have previous experience sleeping away from home!**

-What to wear: Comfortable, weather appropriate clothes and closed-toed shoes .
-We will be outside for most of the camp.
+What to wear: Comfortable, weather appropriate clothes (we will be outside for most of the camp) and closed toed shoes.

-What to bring: A sleeping bag, pillow, bug repellent, overnight toiletries, a change of clothes, a day pack, a bottle for water, at least two face coverings (masks) and a raincoat.
+What to bring: A sleeping bag, pillow, bug repellant, overnight toiletries, a change of clothes, a day pack, a bottle for water, and a raincoat.

-We provide the tent and all meals (lunch and dinner on Saturday and breakfast on Sunday)!
+We provide the tent, sleeping pad, and all meals (lunch and dinner on Saturday and breakfast on Sunday).